AdobeDocs/experience-platform.en/help/profile/ui/prospect-profile.md

 >[!IMPORTANT]
 >
->While most of the browsing functionality between customer profiles and prospect profiles is the same, you **cannot** browse profiles by merge policy.
-This is because for prospect profiles, only the default merge policy exists.
+>While most of the browsing functionality between customer profiles and prospect profiles is the same, you **cannot** browse prospect profiles by merge policy.
+This is because prospect profiles are automatically governed by a system-designed time-based merge policy.
+More information about merge policies can be found in the [merge policy overview](../merge-policies/overview.md).

 For more information on browsing profiles, please read the [browse section of the Profile user guide](./user-guide.md#browse-identity).

-## Prospect profile details
+## Prospect profile details {#profile-details}

 >[!IMPORTANT]
 >